United States Capitol revolutionary war and beyond header United States Capitol

 "No person shall... be deprived of life, liberty, or property, without due process of law."

-Due process also means that the government must obey written laws whenever it deals with people.
-Officials cannot make up their own rules on a whim.
-You must be treated fairly and be informed of the issues at stake any time the government deals with you in a criminal or administrative matter.
+The Due Process Clause guarantees that you must be treated fairly and be informed of the issues at stake any time the government deals with you in a criminal or administrative matter.

 Through its interpretation of the Due Process Clauses, both of the 5th and 14th Amendments, the Supreme Court has gained an enormous amount of power in Americans' daily lives.
-It has also wrested much power away from the both the state legislatures and the Congress.
-You can read more about the Due Process Clause here.
+It has wrested much power away from both the state legislatures and the Congress by defining all of these extra-Constitutional "rights" and putting them off limits to local legislatures.

 5th Amendment - Eminent Domain Clause